THE HENLEY WHALERS - Weekend Whaling - Daylight Rowing and/or Sailing - Click here for the Summaries To Homepage

 (29) 19th Sept - Shiplake wier (GRR practice)

 (28) 4th Sept - Phyllis Court Disabled Regatta.
-No we were'nt competing.
+No we weren’t competing.
 Carrying passengers and disabled rowers.
 Some pictures here

 (27) 18th July - The Hennerton Backwater - Yes Molly DOES fit .